 By: Michael D. Jacobsen

 This has been going back and forth since George Bush defeated Al Gore in the 2000 election.
-While Gore won the popular vote by slightly over a half million votes, he lost in the electoral race and thus the presidency went to Bush.
-This was actually the fourth of five times the winning president lost the popular election.
-However this was one of the first times most American citizens did not understand why it happened or just how important the electoral college is.
+While Gore won the Popular Vote by slightly over a half million votes, he lost in the Electoral Race, and thus the Presidency went to Bush.
+This was actually the fourth of five times the winning President lost the popular election.
+However, this was one of the first times that most American citizens did not understand why it happened, or just how important the Electoral College is.

-The sad truth for this reason is because of our education system.
-Kids are no longer why our founding fathers created mechanisms to protect our republic.
+The sad reason for this is because of our education system.
+Kids are no longer taught why our Founding Fathers created mechanisms to protect our Republic.
 This leaves it open to be destroyed by people who take advantage of the ignorance of our youth.
-And taking advantage of ignorance is exactly how our republic will die.
+Taking advantage of ignorance is exactly how our Republic will die.

-People do not understand that our country was not supposed to represent small, but massively populated areas.
-It was meant to represent the country as a whole.
-And to the surprise of many, our nation still has a lot of wide open terrain that is sparsely populated.
-This might not seem important to some.
-But it is an important detail to note.
-People living in remote areas do not live by the same circumstances and rules as those that live in major cities.
+People do not understand that the Electoral College was set down in the Constitution by the Founding Fathers as a compromise between election of the President by a vote in Congress, and election of the President by a popular vote of what is considered “qualified citizens”.
+These “qualified citizens” are meant to represent their respective areas and, all together, the country as a whole.
+To the surprise of many, our nation still has a lot of wide open terrain that is sparsely populated.
+This might not seem important to some, but it is an important detail to note.
+People living in remote areas do not live by the same circumstances and rules as those who live in major cities.
 If we alter our government to only cater to those who live in big cities, all others are left out.
-This is not what our founding fathers wanted when creating our constitutional republic.
+This is not what our Founding Fathers wanted when they created our Constitutional Republic.
 Our government was meant to support and protect people all across our country, not just in a select few areas.

-The idea that we should follow the popular election has its origins in the liberal mindset.
-In many of the larger cities, support for the democrats is large.
-It is not surprising that this is being used as a way to help insure that democrats can use well populated areas of support which are small in size as a way to win the national election.
-The idea of preserving the ideals of the founding fathers does not matter in light of political power.
-And those seeking political power will do anything, including destroying our constitutional republic to gain what they want.
+The idea that we should follow the Popular Election has its origins in the liberal mindset.
+In many of the larger cities, support for the Democrats is large.
+It is not surprising that this is being used as a way to help ensure that Democrats can use well-populated areas of support which are small in size as a way to win the National Election.
+The idea of preserving the ideals of the Founding Fathers does not matter in light of political power.
+Those seeking political power will do anything, including destroying our Constitutional Republic, to gain what they want.

 While I do not agree with our government controlled educational system, one of the things that should be taught is civics.
 The only reason to not teach children about how our country works is to undermine how our country works.
-It is easy to control people by making sure they do not know what they are losing.
-Ignorance may be bliss, but it is also very dangerous.
+It is easy to control people by making sure that they do not know what they are losing.
+Ignorance may be bliss, in certain cases, but in this one it is very dangerous.

-If we focus on only the needs of people in large cities, that destroys why the electoral college was made.
+If we focus on only the needs of people in large cities, it will destroy the reason why the Electoral College was made.
 Our government has to consider the needs of every citizen, regardless of population density.
-If we do so our constitutional republic dies and thus turns our country into a democracy.
-This is neither a good idea, nor what our founding fathers intended.
+If we do not do so, our Constitutional Republic will die, and our country will turn into a pure democracy, which actually means “mob rule”.
+This is neither a good idea, nor what our Founding Fathers intended.